The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 Once an order is packed and ready to go, it's handed off to the selected shipping carrier.
 This stage is where fulfillment meets the customer, and where speed, cost, and accuracy matter most.

-Carrier selection often depends on variables such as delivery speed, cost, destination, parcel attributes (weight, dimensions, hazardous materials), contracted discounts, and service level (e.g., standard vs. expedited).
+Carrier selection considers variables such as delivery speed, cost, destination, parcel attributes (weight, dimensions, hazardous materials), contracted discounts, and service levels (e.g., standard vs. expedited).
 Fulfillment platforms may automate this step by comparing these inputs across multiple carriers, then assigning the most cost-effective or SLA-compliant option.

 Labels are printed, tracking numbers are generated, and the customer is notified that their order is on the way.
 From here, the carrier handles final delivery.